Can I just say that I am in love with business coaches?

 If you’ve got more questions or would like more tips, check out the Copy Power blog, which is at getcopypower.com slash blog.

 And if you liked this video, it’d be great if you could share it on social media.

 You also want to make sure to hit “subscribe” because even though this video is for business coaches, I’ll have other videos coming out that will help you with more specific things on your website—no matter what your type of business is.

 And if you want even more tips on how to improve your on-site conversions now, I’ve got a link to my free e-book in the description below.
 It talks about five hacks I use on the landing pages I write to decrease bounce rates and increase conversion rates, which I think is something we all want from our websites.

 Thank you for watching!
 See you around!

-And for more tips on how to instantly improve your website’s resonance and conversion rates, check out my free ebook that covers five different copywriting hacks to help you reduce your bounce rates and increase your conversion rates.
+And for more tips on how to instantly improve your website’s resonance and conversion rates, check out check out my free 3-part email course that’ll have you selling more via your website in 3 days flat.
 (Which… for business coaches and service professionals in particular… means more customers and more money!)

 Beyond that, you can subscribe to the Copy Power YouTube Channel to get updated every time I post a new video (approximately every other week) and to be in the cool “in” crowd that gets brownie points from the universe.